-- Office Volunteers – manage memberships, enrolments, class waiting lists, social program bookings, member payments and reconcile daily financial takings.
-They work one day a fortnight.
+- Office Volunteers – manage memberships, enrolments, class waiting lists, social program bookings, member payments and reconcile daily financial takings (time commitment: one day a fortnight).

 - Social Media – maintains the U3A Melbourne City Social Media pages.

-To express interest in becoming a volunteer, please complete a volunteer application online.
+To express interest in becoming a volunteer in any of these areas, please complete a volunteer application online.

 Becoming a Registered Volunteer

-To become a Registered Volunteer, you are required to:
+To become a Registered Volunteer, you must be:

-- be a financial member of U3A Melbourne City,
+- a financial member of U3A Melbourne City,

-- be assigned a role within the U3A Melbourne City Team by a Team Leader/Tutor/Committee member.
+- assigned a role within the U3A Melbourne City Team by a Team Leader/Tutor/Committee member.